odoopbx/docs/docs/_sources/install/system.rst.txt

 ===================
 OdooPBX is based mainly on Python 3.
 So it must be properly installed.

+If you have Py3 installed you can skip this section.

 On different systems same packages have different names.

 We support the most popular Linux distributions.